uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

 ■ EMR : Elastic MapReduce, Hadoop Framework

 ■ Kinesis : Realtime Video & Data Stream Service 수집, 처리, 분석
+  - ex) A company captures clickstream data from multiple websites and analyzes it using batch processing.
+The data is loaded nightly into Amazon Redshift and is consumed by business analysts.
+The company wants to move towards near-real-time data processing for timely insights.
+The solution should process the streaming data with minimal effort and operational overhead.
+Which combination of AWS services are MOST cost-effective for this solution?
+(Choose two.) -> **Amazon Kinesis Data Streams, Amazon Kinesis Data Analytics**

 ■ Elastic Search

 ■ **QuickSight** : Serverless, 시각적 보고서 생성, BI 서비스
+  - ex) A company hosts a data lake on AWS.
+The data lake consists of data in Amazon S3 and Amazon RDS for PostgreSQL.
+The company needs a reporting solution that provides data visualization and includes all the data sources within the data lake.
+Only the company's management team should have full access to all the visualizations.
+The rest of the company should have only limited access.
+Which solution will meet these requirements? -> **Create an analysis in Amazon QuickSight.
+Connect all the data sources and create new datasets.
+Publish dashboards to visualize the data.
+Share the dashboards with the appropriate users and groups.**
+    - Data lake on AWS.
+    - Consists of data in Amazon S3 and Amazon RDS for PostgreSQL.
+    - The company needs a reporting solution that provides data VISUALIZATION and includes ALL the data sources within the data lake.

 ■ Data Pipeline : 서로 다른 사용자의 수백 건 요청 동시 처리